Net Net Stocks: Singapore’s Unique Challenges

 Minority shareholders (especially active ones) can collectively come together to ask management important, and sometimes tough, questions about the company’s progress as frequently as we can — either during the AGMs or through email correspondence.

 This signals to the management that the collective investor community is closely watching them, and this will keep them on their toes in looking after the interests of the small investors.

 Bringing this further, we can build a community with more active minority shareholders — hedge funds and law firms that aid in protecting the long-term minority interests in net net stocks in Singapore.

 By promoting shareholder activism, we can effectively enable more efficient checks and balances in the companies.
 This can undoubtedly prevent controlling shareholders from acquiring too much power in the first place and pressure management to make shareholder-friendly decisions.

 At Net Net Hunter, we have a community forum of dedicated investors who are readily available to come together to overcome these issues, especially with net net stocks in Singapore.

 Start putting together your high quality, high potential, net net stock strategy.
-Click here to get free high-quality net net stock picks sent straight to your inbox each month.
+Click here to get a free net net stock checklist.